ComScore

 2. Who Is King Harald?

-He ascended the throne in 1991 after the death of his father, King Olav V. As the third child and only son of the monarch, Harald was born into the role of Crown Prince.
+King Harald ascended the throne in 1991 after the death of his father, King Olav V. As the third child and only son of the monarch, Harald was born into the role of Crown Prince, which made him the first prince to be born in Norway in 567 years.
 However, he wasn’t always tied to his royal duties.
 In fact, the royal represented Norway in sailing at the 1964, 1968 and 1972 Olympic Games.
 (NBD)

 norwegian royal family queen sonja